unm-historiography/2015-spring/videos/Andy-video.md

-I would like to duplicate a work that from a previous project.
+I would like to duplicate a work that is from a previous project.
 The historiography of terrorism and how historians have written about what terrorism is.
 Lacking a definition that everyone agrees on is troubling, but it is telling about the difficulties in identifying terrorism.